bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 end of the drive to the Data partition.
 (N.B.
 Advanced users could modify the partition table by editing this file appropriately.)

-The partiton table can be applied to drive sdX using the commands below.
+The partition table can be applied to drive sdX using the commands below.
 Remember to substitute your actual target drive name for sdX.
 Run partprobe after the command has executed to force your system to re-read the partition table.